-If you’ve been told that you have fibroids, you’re not alone.
-These muscular tumors in the wall of the uterus, which are almost always benign (noncancerous), are common in women of childbearing age.
+If you've been told that you have fibroids, it may help to know these are extremely common in women of all ages.
+Fibroids are muscular tumors that are a part of the uterus, which are almost always benign (noncancerous).

-Over the course of a woman’s lifetime, 70 percent of white women and 90 percent of African American women may develop fibroids.
-After menopause, these hormonally sensitive tumors usually shrink.
+Over the course of a woman's lifetime, 70 percent of white women and 90 percent of African American women may develop fibroids.
+After menopause, these hormonally sensitive tumors usually shrink, but will not disappear.

-“Having fibroids doesn’t necessarily require either medical or surgical treatment.
-It is only when those fibroids cause unwanted symptoms that treatment is indicated,” says Jordan Klebanoff, MD, minimally invasive gynecologic surgeon at Lankenau Medical Center, part of Main Line Health.
-“Many women with fibroids never experience any problems.
-However, even the smallest fibroids can be associated with undesirable symptoms or sometimes infertility in certain cases.”
+"Having fibroids doesn't necessarily mean that you must choose some form of medical or surgical treatment.
+It is only when those fibroids cause unwanted symptoms that treatment is indicated," says Jordan Klebanoff, MD, a fellowship-trained, minimally invasive gynecologic surgeon at Lankenau Medical Center, part of Main Line Health.
+Dr. Klebanoff helps patients find the best pain relief for fibroids.
+"Some people with fibroids never experience any problems.
+However, even the smallest fibroids can be associated with undesirable symptoms or sometimes infertility in certain cases."

 - Heavy or irregular menstrual bleeding